naimsolong/naimsolong.com/content/posts/usebruno-open-source-api-client.md

 For authentication I used Bearer Token with `{{token}}` variable, this token value must be set from login API.
 I will explain further about Asserts and Test in the next section, feel free to skip it.

-### 2. Custom scripts

-Pre-scripts

-Post-scripts

-### 3. Asserts and Tests
+### 2. Asserts and Tests

-Asserts is to determince whether the response is meet expectations.

-Tests using Chaijs which similar to PestPHP, and can have multiple test in a single `.bru` file.
+Bruno support automation test script in order to determine whether the response is meet expectations.
+For simple test, we can assertions but for complex tests, we can write test scripts.
+They using [chai](https://www.chaijs.com/) a BDD / TDD assertion library for [node](https://nodejs.org/en) which similar to [PestPHP](https://pestphp.com/) for PHP, and we can have multiple test in a single `.bru` file.

 #### Assert

+Example below, once the request is trigger and response will test with assert whether the HTTP code return as 200 and the `data` inside response body is defined.

 ```bash
 assert {